Value Betting Guide | Calculate & Use Expected Value (EV)

 The concept of value in betting is closely tied to Expected Value (EV) — the long-term profit or loss expected from a particular bet or selection method.
 Value betting involves identifying opportunities where the odds suggest that a selection is less likely to win than it actually is, creating an edge in favour of the bettor and a positive Expected Value.

-In this article, I’ll explain the concept of value betting and Expected Value in simple terms, using easy-to-follow examples to help you understand how to identify and take advantage of value odds for a profitable betting strategy.
+In this article, I’ll explain the concept of value betting and Expected Value in simple terms, using clear examples to show how to identify and take advantage of value odds as part of a disciplined betting strategy.

 What Is Value Betting?